School of Information: Registration FAQ

 International Students – Internship Courses & CPT Requirements

-You can participate in an internship in the fall, winter, spring and summer semesters.
-In order to be eligible to apply for CPT, you must complete two semesters of coursework.
+As an international student, you can participate in an internship (and use CPT) in the fall, winter, spring and summer semesters.
+In order to be eligible to apply for CPT, you must complete at least two semesters of full-time coursework.
+Please review the table below to determine which internship course offered at the School of Information is most appropriate for you.

 Part-Time Enrollment